j-d0g/mistral-7b-nli/DATA.md

-# Data Preparation for NLI Fine-Tuning
+# Synthetic Data Augmentation for NLI Fine-Tuning

 This document provides instructions for preparing the datasets needed for fine-tuning the Mistral-7B model on NLI tasks, with both quick start guides and in-depth technical explanations.